den1s0v/c_owl/ReadMe.md

  `python3 ctrlstrct_test.py`

-- note that all the examples (see handcrafted_traces/\*.txt) designed in russian language.
+- note that all the examples (see handcrafted_traces/\*.txt) designed in Russian language.